sematext/docs/docs/logs/logsene-api-reference.md

 ### Introduction to Management API

-Logsene HTTP API is used to easily manage and access your Logsene Apps and their data remotely, without the need to be logged-in via a browser.
+Logs Management App HTTP API is used to easily manage and access your logging apps and their data remotely, without the need to be logged-in via a browser.
 It also makes it possible to automate certain tasks, such as creation of new Apps, definition of Alert Rules, etc.